intel/fastuidraw/README.md

   need to be in the library path.
 For Unix platforms, this is done by appending the path where the libraries are located to LD_LIBRARY_PATH.
   A simple quick hack is to do `export LD_LIBRARY_PATH=.:$LD_LIBRARY_PATH`.
-  All demos have options which can be see by passing `--help` as the one and only command line option to the demo.
+  All demos have options which can be seen by passing `--help` as the one and only command line option to the demo.

 Installing